zarr-developers/VirtualiZarr/docs/usage.md

 ### Writing as Zarr

 Alternatively, we can write these references out as an actual Zarr store, at least one that is compliant with the [proposed "Chunk Manifest" ZEP](https://github.com/zarr-developers/zarr-specs/issues/287).
-To do this we simply use the {py:meth}`ds.virtualize.to_zarr <virtualizarr.xarray.VirtualiZarrDatasetAccessor.to_zarr>` accessor method.
+To do this we simply use the {py:meth}`vds.virtualize.to_zarr <virtualizarr.VirtualiZarrDatasetAccessor.to_zarr>` accessor method.

 ```python
 combined_vds.virtualize.to_zarr('combined.zarr')